MENDING HEARTS STAFF

 Sharon Carl - Founder, President/CEO

+Sharon is the Founder and current President/CEO for Mending Hearts.
+She serves as the Board President and oversees the clinical and administration of Mending Hearts.
 Sharon holds a M.A. degree in Counseling from Ottawa University and an Advanced Certificate in Marriage and Family Therapy.
 She additionally holds a M.A. in Education from Arizona State University and advanced training in non-profit leadership.

 Joni Pourchot